Tax and emerging markets

 Vodacom has established a Transformation Committee to oversee all the company’s transformation and empowerment initiatives to ensure they are aligned with the government’s priorities.
 The Committee is focusing on areas including: employee equity; ownership; small and medium-sized enterprise development; and social corporate investment.

 Vodacom has established a range of initiatives to promote gender diversity and youth empowerment in an effort to deliver on the principles of Broad-based Black Economic Empowerment (BBBEE) and employment equity.
-Vodacom’s workforce has now reached 74% black representation and 43% female representation.
+Vodacom’s workforce has now reached 77.3% black representation and women account for 34.2% of senior management.

 Vodacom’s flagship programmes such as the Youth Academy Programme, the Vodacom Innovator Trust, and the Youth Entrepreneur Programme, driven by the Vodacom Foundation, have made significant inroads in skills development and advancing entrepreneurship within the ICT sector, in an effort to help address rising unemployment.